An arrest for driving under the influence knows no boundaries of age, sex, race, or economic status.

 At The Law Offices of Barbara A. Bowden, we are known and respected for the way we help people throughout Tacoma, Washington through their DUI charges.
 We understand that every client that walks through our door is different.
 We know that our clients face potential consequences that can be frightening.

 Focusing solely on this area of law allows us to better prepare to take on the challenges of obtaining the best possible outcome for our clients.
 The attorneys and staff at the Law Offices of Barbara A. Bowden are prepared with the knowledge and experience to mount a defense on your behalf.
 Please contact us immediately so we can effectively represent you on your DUI.
-We have offices in Lakewood and Tacoma, Washington.
+Our office is located in Lakewood, Washington.

 Being Pulled Over Under Suspicion of DUI in Washington